shoupn/nodlAndhodl.github.io/all_collections/_posts/2024-05-31-connecting-to-lightning.md

     }
 ```

 Following that we have a valid channel that can be used in our application.
-In my application, I created two seperate clients to interact with my node, but you can create one like this
+In my application, I created two separate clients to interact with my node, but you can create one like this

 ```c#
     public Invoices.InvoicesClient GetInvoiceClient()